-From a 2019 founding vision to a continent-wide policy actor — the African Renaissance Trust is built to challenge the structural forces that hold Africa back.
+From a 2019 founding vision to a continent-wide policy actor — the African Renaissance Trust is built to challenge the ideological, structural and systemic barriers that hold Africa back.

-From its earliest convenings, the organisation positioned itself at the convergence of duty bearers and rights holders — bridging the distance between continental frameworks and the lived realities they are designed to change.
+We envision a continent where populations live healthy, empowered and dignified lives.
+We are invested in drumming Africa towards transformational development for all; and are positioned at the convergence of duty bearers and rights holders.
+We seek to bridge the distance between continental frameworks and the lived realities they are designed to change.

 Change starts where power sits.